Skip to content

 • We can modify the chuck to turn it into a reply and transmit by adding it to the TX buffer.

-Our example process makes clever use of this by modifying only the some of the fields, recalculating the hashes and adjusting the sizes.
+Our example process makes clever use of this by modifying only some of the fields, recalculating the hashes and adjusting the sizes.
 It then updates a descriptor in the TX buffer and increments the producer/head.

 TX write